 In your Slack workspace, go to the channel where you’d like feed updates to appear.

-Type /feed into the search field and click on it to add the command to the message field.
+Type /feed into the search field at the top of the menu and click on it to add the command to the message field.

 Following /feed in the message field, type subscribe and the feed address.

 Tip: You could create a private channel, e.g. #my-rss, where you can add all your favorite feeds to make Slack your RSS reader of choice.